moonblades/mordor/README.md

 Backend server for Gondor.

 ## Setup
-To setup the projec run:
+To setup the project run:
 ```
 npm install
 ```

-## Compile
+## Compile TS
 To compile the code:
 ```js
 npm run build // compile once